The Raleigh Original Sewing and Quilt Expo with Mary Kerr!!

 Two exhibits curated by her were on display “Old Glory” and “Recycled Hexies.”
 I took pictures and compiled them into two galleries below.
 Click on any picture in this post and it will open into a larger view.

 “Old Glory” is an exhibit of vintage red, white, and blue quilt tops donated and then finished by long arm quilters with ties to the military.
 The quilters donated their time after receiving the top and backing and the instructions to “Quilt as Desired.”
 Quilt tops which were not well made, damaged, or otherwise unremarkable were purposely chosen for this exhibit.
 They promote the Quilts of Valor program.
 They will travel as a collection for 18-24 months and will then be auctioned off to raise money for the Quilts of Valor fund.

 When I first became interested in repurposing vintage textiles into quilts, I was excited to discover Mary Kerr, who has made a name for herself doing just that.
 Hexies have been a popular pattern that has stood the test of time.
 In this particular exhibit, “Recycled Hexies,” Mary takes vintage hexie parts and transforms them into new quilts to be admired.
 She also has written a book on this topic called Recycled Hexie Quilts: Using Vintage Hexagons in Today’s Quilts.
-Check it out in my book store!

 The Rest of the Show

 “Quilt Remix” is for vintage patterns with a modern twist.
 A vintage pattern is the starting point, and they are remixed until they take on a life of their own.
 This was featured by Kelly Bowser as the host of the series on QNNtv.com.